 Provençale tradition recounts that she arrives in France in a broken-down little boat with Lazarus, Maximin, Mary Salomé, and their servant Sara.
 From there she is said to have gone to Marseille, and converted the locals to Christianity.

 In Saint-Maximin-la-Sainte-Baume is the church where her body is believed to be buried.
+The town is named after Saint Maximin, one of the most well-known saints in France.
 You can read more about visiting Saint-Maximin-la-Sainte-Baume here.

 Glitzy Saint Tropez may seem to be quite a change from gritty Marseille, but in reality it is only 90 miles (145 km) away.
 If you are looking for a luxurious beach holiday that will help you relax and enjoy life, Saint Tropez is the place to be.